ESDS-Leipzig/cubo/README.md

 1. You have the coordinates of a point of interest.
 The cube will be created around these coordinates (i.e., these coordinates will be approximately the spatial center of the cube).
 2. Internally, the coordinates are transformed to the projected UTM coordinates [x,y] in meters (i.e., local UTM CRS).
 They are rounded to the closest pair of coordinates that are divisible by the resolution you requested.
 3. The edge size you provide is used to create a Bounding Box (BBox) for the cube in the local UTM CRS given the exact amount of pixels (Note that the edge size should be a multiple of 2, otherwise it will be rounded, usual edge sizes for ML are 64, 128, 256, 512, etc.).
-4. Additional information is used to retrieve the data from the STAC catalogue: starts and end dates, name of the collection, endpoint of the catalogue, etc.
+4. Additional information is used to retrieve the data from the STAC catalogue or from GEE: starts and end dates, name of the collection, endpoint of the catalogue (ignored for GEE), etc.
-5. Then, by using `stackstac` and `pystac_client` the mini cube is retrieved as a `xr.
+5. Then, by using `stackstac` and `pystac_client` the cube is retrieved as a `xr.
 DataArray`.
+In the case of GEE, the cube is retrieved via `xee`.
 6. Success!
 That's what `cubo` is doing for you, and you just need to provide the coordinates, the edge size, and the additional info to get the cube.

 ## Installation